Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

  * Start Desktop Environment: Starting the desktop environment (LXDE) takes some time, if you don't use it you can disable it to save boot time

- * Start Web Server: The webserver is necessary if you want to use web services on the RED Brick.
+ * Start Web Server: The web server is necessary if you want to use web services on the RED Brick.
 If enabled, it adds about 10 seconds to the boot time!